 “You’re a waste of space and nothing’s ever gonna come of you.
 You may as well lay down now and die.”

 Harsh.
 Real harsh.
-What kind of moody bitch says that kinda shit, anyway?
+What kind of moody shrew says that kinda stuff, anyway?
 And what kinda sad, lost soul listens?

 Someone like me.
 I listened.
 Oh, I listened.
 Years and years believing my own lies and tearing myself down because I couldn’t see the good in me anymore.

 I think sometimes we have to hear how bad we talk to ourselves before we change.
 Before we even feel like it’s possible to change at all.

 I’ve been having a lot of dark days lately.
 Clouds garb the sun and I can’t seem to stay super fly without plunging into the depths a few times a day.
 Hmm.
 I could pontificate about what it means, worry if I’m relapsing, oh God am I relapsing?!?!, but I know it’s not any of that.
 I know I’m just learning how to live again and keep going when everything ain’t hunky-dory.

 Here’s what I say when my fears and gremlins pop up, though: